 Uses: Eating fresh

 Grown in: Orchard

 Grown by: Horticulture Research Station

-Storage: Keeps for 3 months or more
+Storage: Keeps for 7 months

 Short Term Storage: It is important to sort apples before storing.
 Remove any apples that are bruised, cut or show decay.
 Plan to consume larger apples first and save smaller apples for later in the season.
 Larger apples will be the first to begin to loose quality and show signs of internal breakdown.
 The optimum storage temperature for apples is 30-32 degrees F. Apples should be stored in the refrigerator or another cool location.
 Apples should be stored in 90-95% relative humidity to prevent dehydration.
 Apples should not be stored with bananas or tomatoes because this can cause apples to soften.
 If storing apples in a basement leave them in a cardboard box out of direct sunlight.

 Long Term Storage: Apples can be frozen, canned or dried.

 Preparation: Apples should be washed before eating or preserving.
 Wash apples under cold running water and dry with a clean towel.
 Cut apples should be covered and refrigerated if not eaten within 2 hours of cutting.